 Ghana now has a proven record for peace, security and economic development, with a sizable domestic market.
 Accra is also becoming the regional hub for business in West Africa.
 With numerous foreign companies, entrepreneurs, multinationals and institutions coming in and/or setting-up regional HQ’s in Ghana and the “oil boom” only aggravating the situation, the number of expatriates has steadily been growing and so has the demand for rental properties of international standards.
-On the other end, the offer is evolving with a residential real estate sector in full gear and on-going construction you will easily witness: condominiums and townhouses complexes, and single homes in a lesser extent, are being built in all areas where expats live and in others.
+On the other end, the offer has evolved a lot with a residential real estate sector in full gear and on-going construction you will easily witness: condominiums and townhouses complexes, and single homes in a lesser extent, have been and are being built in all areas where expats live and in others.

 In Accra, the vacancy rate is not close to zero as in Geneva for example: you do not need to rush into a decision on renting such or such property.
 Taking your time may help you find a property that is better than the first ones you viewed.
 Considering the sustained demand, we still suggest that you make-up your mind reasonably quickly after visiting a sufficient number of properties, especially in the case of detached houses in prime residential areas.

-The offer of international standards properties can be divided in houses, townhouses and apartments.
+The offer of international standards properties can be divided in houses (less), townhouses (quite some) and apartments (mostly).

 Most real estate developments built in the past decade in traditional expatriate areas are gated communities with 3-bedroom apartments.
 This has generated a shortage of houses in these areas and their quality varies as many landlords are reluctant to renovate older ones.
 Houses larger than 3-bedrooms (plus study) are rare, except in the newer area of East Legon.
 Most are self-compound but a few small gated communities offer interesting townhouses.
 Townhouse developments offer the feel of a house without the inconveniences of self-compound ones as property management and security is taken care of.

-As 3-bedroom apartments are the standard, 2-bedrooms and 1-bedroom ones are more difficult to find.
+As 3-bedroom apartments are the standard, 2-bedrooms and 1-bedroom ones are more difficult to find but the situation has become better.
 They will also be found in a variety of buildings and standards.